samthoma/ST-ENGL105Repository/Dataset and Subset/README.md

-# Dataset and Subset
+# Subset
-## This folder contains the finished subset.
+## This folder contains the finished subset w/ instructions.
 The dataset for manipulation is located on the home page of the repository.